0x1iii1ii/PPPwn-Luckfox/README.md

 - Enter `ppp` for both `PPPoE User ID` and `PPPoE Password`<br>
 - Choose `Automatic` for `DNS Settings` and `MTU Settings`<br>
 - Choose `Do Not Use` for `Proxy Server`<br>

+## GoldHEN:<br>

-For Goldhen you need to place the goldhen.bin file onto the root of a USB drive and plug it into the console.<br>
+- For GoldHEN you need to place the goldhen.bin file onto the root of a USB drive and plug it into the console.<br>
-Once Goldhen has been loaded for the first time it will be copied to the console's internal HDD and the USB is no longer required.<br>
+- Once GoldHEN has been loaded for the first time it will be copied to the console's internal HDD and the USB is no longer required.<br>
-To update Goldhen just repeat the above process and the new version will be copied to the internal HDD. <be>
+- To update GoldHEN just repeat the above process and the new version will be copied to the internal HDD. <be>